Shweta0303dhiman/Credit-Card-Financial-Weekly-Dashboard/README.md

 ## Project Objective
-To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+Developed a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 ## Tools Used